JLaferri/LagTestHomebrew/README.md

 The Wii limitation could be eliminated if someone designed something else that created these same signals on generic displays.
 The nice thing about using the Wii is that you know you are providing the same output to the monitor that you would playing a smash game on Wii.

 ## Board
+Click the following link to order some boards or download the gerbers:
 <a href="https://oshpark.com/shared_projects/O6JRaha8"><img src="https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>

+Another fab that I recommend if you want to get a few more made is https://www.seeedstudio.com/fusion_pcb.html

 ## Components
 http://www.digikey.com/short/3rd243